Ginkgo: Phylogeny

 As of 2013, molecular phylogenetic studies have produced at least six different placements of Ginkgo relative to cycads, conifers, gnetophytes and angiosperms.
-The two most common are that Ginkgo is a sister to a clade composed of conifers and gnetophytes and that Ginkgo and cycads form a clade within the gymnosperms.
-A 2013 study examined the reasons for the discrepant results and concluded that the best support was for the monophyly of Ginkgo and cycads.
+The two most common are that Ginkgo is a sister to a clade composed of conifers and gnetophytes, and that Ginkgo and cycads form a clade within the gymnosperms.
+A 2013 study by Wu and colleagues examined the reasons for the discrepant results, finding that analysis of nucleotide sequences was made difficult by multiple factors, but that these did not affect analysis of amino acid sequences.
+The study concluded, based on the latter, that the best support was for the monophyly of Ginkgo and cycads: